-Building on an improved analytical understanding of the "functions" of rural areas and the processes for achieving sustainable and resilient spatial development, the project should therefore contribute to an area-specific examination of effective implementation examples.
-In particular, supplementary information systems on relevant data regarding rural regions for spatially differentiated assessments are to be developed and tested.
-These are to be examined for their suitability for the implementation of "rural proofing" methods and used to achieve resilient adaptation processes in rural regions.
-A knowledge-based participation strategy of local actors and decision-makers in 14 European pilot regions will be developed for this increased impact orientation of existing (or future) support programmes.
-These adapted methods should enable an improved understanding of the different characteristics of rural regions, contribute to the planning and collection of relevant data structures and information needs, and develop a basis for effective adaptation processes for rural development policies at local, regional, national and EU level.
+Building on an improved analytical understanding of the "functions" of rural areas and the processes for achieving sustainable and resilient spatial development, this project will contribute to an area-specific examination of effective implementation examples.
+A knowledge-based participation strategy of local actors and decision-makers in 14 European pilot regions will be developed to increase the impact orientation of existing (or future) support programs.
+In this context, Living Labs should enable an improved understanding of the different characteristics of rural regions and contribute to the planning and collection of relevant data structures and information needs.